 Since a bit of ...

 ... and obviously depending on your agent's opinion, consider offering a price that is maybe 5% under list, assuming the list price is reasonable.
-More often than not, the seller is going to counter-offer back to you at what is usually the ultimate sale price.
+More often than not, the seller is going to counter-offer back to you at what is often the ultimate sale price.
 If, in your view, they're being unreasonable, you can certainly counter their counter-offer.
 But in my experience, this is uncommon.

 Factors to consider when determining the amount of your initial offer are the other ...